JonathanHallstrom/small_bitset/README.md

 # small_bitset
-bitset that doesnt waste space for small bitsets
+A bitset that doesn't waste space.